quintilesims/layer0/docs-src/docs/setup/install.md

 * **An AWS account.**
 Please have your AWS access key and secret ready.
     - If the aws-cli is installed you can check them here `cat ~/.aws/credentials`
     - If it's not installed assign them with `l0-setup init --aws-access-key <value> --aws-secret-key <value>`

 * **An EC2 Key Pair.**
 This key pair allows you to access the EC2 instances running your Services using SSH.
 If you have already created a key pair, you can use it for this process.
-Otherwise, follow the [instructions at aws.amazon.com](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) to create a new key pair.
+Otherwise, [follow the AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#having-ec2-create-your-key-pair) to create a new key pair.
 Make a note of the name that you selected when creating the key pair.

 * **Terraform v0.11++**